symfony-cmf/symfony-cmf-docs/bundles/routing_auto/customization.rst

 Conflict resolvers decide what happens if a generated route already exists in the route repository and is not related to the context object.

-The following example will append an unique string to the URI to resolve a conflict::
+The following example will append a unique string to the URI to resolve a conflict::

     namespace Symfony\Cmf\Component\RoutingAuto\ConflictResolver;